olvaffe/olv-notes/graphics/apis/vulkan.md

 - there are five explicit synchronization mechanisms
   - fences, semaphores, events, pipeline barriers, and render passes
+  - `VkSemaphore` is for cross-queue synchronization with submit granularity
+  - `VkFence` is for vk/cpu synchronization with submit granularity
+    - wait is on the CPU side
+  - `VkEvent` is for vk/cpu synchronization with command granularity
+    - wait is on the GPU side
 - 7.1.
 Execution and Memory Dependencies
   - an operation is an arbitrary amount of work to be executed on
     - the host,